offensive-packaging/documentation/sslyze/index.md

                          value such as 100 can be used to get a more accurate measure of how often session resumption succeeds or fails with the server.
-   --compression         Test a server for TLS compression support, which can
+   --elliptic_curves     Test a server for supported elliptic curves.
-                         be leveraged to perform a CRIME attack.
    --sslv2               Test a server for SSL 2.0 support.
+   --robot               Test a server for the ROBOT vulnerability.
+   --fallback            Test a server for the TLS_FALLBACK_SCSV mechanism to
+                         prevent downgrade attacks.
+   --http_headers        Test a server for the presence of security-related
+                         HTTP headers.
    --early_data          Test a server for TLS 1.3 early data support.
-   --robot               Test a server for the ROBOT vulnerability.
+   --tlsv1_1             Test a server for TLS 1.1 support.
    --openssl_ccs         Test a server for the OpenSSL CCS Injection
                          vulnerability (CVE-2014-0224).
-   --http_headers        Test a server for the presence of security-related
-                         HTTP headers.
    --tlsv1_2             Test a server for TLS 1.2 support.
-   --tlsv1_3             Test a server for TLS 1.3 support.
+   --heartbleed          Test a server for the OpenSSL Heartbleed
+                         vulnerability.
    --reneg               Test a server for for insecure TLS renegotiation and
                          client-initiated renegotiation.
-   --tlsv1_1             Test a server for TLS 1.1 support.
+   --tlsv1_3             Test a server for TLS 1.3 support.
-   --elliptic_curves     Test a server for supported elliptic curves.
-   --heartbleed          Test a server for the OpenSSL Heartbleed
-                         vulnerability.
    --tlsv1               Test a server for TLS 1.0 support.
-   --certinfo            Retrieve and analyze a server's certificate(s) to
-                         verify its validity.
-   --certinfo_ca_file CERTINFO_CA_FILE
-                         To be used with --certinfo.
-Path to a file containing root certificates in PEM format that will be used to verify the validity of the server's certificate.
-   --sslv3               Test a server for SSL 3.0 support.
  ```

  - - -